Aon Edge Flood Insurance Review: From an Industry Expert on Home Insurance

 This Aon Edge insurance policy also offers homeowners coverage beyond the NFIP’s $250,000 limit.
 The parameters of Excess Flood coverage are very similar to the popular EZ Flood policy.
 Getting Excess Flood insurance gives policyholders higher limits in case of a superstorm.

-- up to $5 million in coverage for residential properties
+- up to $5 million in replacement cost coverage for residential properties

 - up to $15M in replacement cost value